parikhalay/Emotion-Detection/README.md

 To execute the data visualization:

-**Step 1:** Set up your environment
+**Step 1:** Set up the environment
-Ensure that you have the required libraries installed.
-You'll need OpenCV (cv2), NumPy, and Matplotlib.
-If you don't have them installed, you can use `pip` to install them:
+Ensured that the required libraries are installed.
+We will need OpenCV (cv2), NumPy, and Matplotlib.
+Used `pip` to install them:

 ```bash
 pip install opencv-python-headless numpy matplotlib
 ```

-**Step 2:** Organize your directory structure
+**Step 2:** Organized  directory structure
-Make sure you have already executed the data cleaning code and have our dataset ready in the expected directory structure.
-Because code assumes that you have the standardized dataset in the `../datacleaning/train/` directory.
+Made sure we have already executed the data cleaning code and have our dataset ready in the expected directory structure.
+Because code assumes that we have the standardized dataset in the `../datacleaning/train/` directory.

-**Step 3:** Execute the code
+**Step 3:** Executed the code
-Run the Python script or the notebook containing the code.
-You can execute it by running:
+Ran the Python script:

 ```bash
 python data_visualization.py